· Mark Davis · governance · 10 min read

 6. Add channel reach and cycle time constraints to the model.

-7. Stress‑test unit economics to target LTV/CAC ≥ 3 and payback ≤ 12–18 months.
+7. Stress‑test unit economics to target LTV/CAC ≥ 3 and payback ≤ 12–18 months (based on industry benchmarks commonly cited by venture capital firms such as those documented in Harvard Business Review, 2022).

 8. Layer adjacent ICPs only after proving the first wedge.